amarkanday/python-tutorials/README.md

-# A guide to learn Pythin Data Science and Machine learning concepts, algorithms, sample tests with solutions.
+# A guide to learn Python Data Science and Machine learning concepts, algorithms, sample tests with solutions.

 ### A quick introduction to Data analysis and machine learning in Python